Term: Yearlong 2019–20, September 3–May 22

 *Required texts are not included in the purchase of the course.

-Joelle Hodge, Principal, holds a BA in history/political science from Messiah College in Grantham, Pennsylvania.
+Joelle Hodge, Principal, holds a BA in history/political science from Messiah College in Grantham, Pennsylvania, and is currently enrolled in the Master of Arts in Teaching program at Eastern University’s Templeton Honors College.
 She began her career as a staffer to United States Senator Arlen Specter (R-Pa) before finding her professional home in the world of classical education in 1999.
-She has more than eighteen years of teaching experience—many of which were spent at a classical school in Harrisburg, Pennsylvania.
+She has twenty years of teaching experience—several of which were spent at a classical school in Harrisburg, Pennsylvania.
 There she also developed much of their logic and rhetoric curricula.
-She has coauthored two logic books, The Art of Argument: An Introduction to the Informal Fallacies and The Discovery of Deduction: An Introduction to Formal Logic, both published by Classical Academic Press.
-Currently, Classical Academic Press hosts Joelle’s consultant offerings, where she engages with educators across the country, tailoring workshops for classical schools and co-ops that seek to train their teachers in the fundamentals of dialectic- and rhetoric-stage pedagogy.
-Since the inception of Scholé Academy, Mrs. Hodge has taught courses across a variety of disciplines, including math, logic, and rhetoric, as well as a course in student-skills development (How To Be a Student).
-She also served as senior teacher for Scholé Academy before stepping into the role of academy principal in 2018.
+She has coauthored two logic books, The Art of Argument: An Introduction to the Informal Fallacies and The Discovery of Deduction: An Introduction to Formal Logic, both published by Classical Academic Press (CAP), and continues to support various editorial projects at CAP, but her primary focus is on the growth and development of Scholé Academy, where she serves as the principal.
+Since the inception of Scholé Academy in 2014, Mrs. Hodge has taught courses across a variety of disciplines, including math, logic, and rhetoric, as well as a course in student-skills development (How to Be a Student).
+She served as senior teacher for Scholé Academy before stepping into the role of academy principal in 2018.
+Additionally, Classical Academic Press hosts Mrs. Hodge’s consultant offerings, where she engages with educators across the country, tailoring workshops for classical schools and co-ops that seek to train their teachers in the fundamentals of dialectic- and rhetoric-stage pedagogy.

 Computer: You will need a stable, reliable computer, running with a processor with a speed of 1 GHz or better on one of the following operating systems: Mac OS X with Mac OS 10.7 or later; Windows 8, 7, Vista (with SP1 or later), or XP (with SP3 or later).
 We do not recommend using an iPad or other tablet for joining classes.
 An inexpensive laptop or netbook would be much better solutions, as they enable you to plug an Ethernet cable directly into your computer.
 Please note that Chromebooks are allowed but not preferred, as they do not support certain features of the Zoom video conference software such as breakout sessions and annotation, which may be used by our teachers for class activities.